We offer the resources and support to victims of domestic abuse that lead to a life free from violence.

 Safe Haven believes that domestic violence is rooted deep within our culture.
 It originates from within the same social fabric of institutional oppression, which spawns racism, ageism, sexism, heterosexism, cissexism, classism, religious bigotry, and discrimination against people who have disabilities.

-Safe Haven seeks to strike a balance between offering services to diverse victims while working toward the erosion of the cultural facilitators of battering.
-We are committed to providing shelter, safety and advocacy for the individual victims of battering.
-At the same time, we understand the necessity of action to move toward the elimination of social oppression and battering of women and gender minorities.
+Safe Haven seeks to strike a balance between offering services to diverse victims while working toward the erosion of the cultural facilitators.
+We are committed to providing shelter, safety and advocacy for the individual victims and survivors of domestic violence.
+At the same time, we understand the necessity of action to move toward the elimination of social oppression of women and gender minorities.

 Because violence against women and gender minorities is so deeply rooted in our culture, we recognize the need for a multifaceted approach to the issue, including development of an effective response to the criminal justice, medical, religious, and social systems.
 We believe it is necessary to raise community awareness through publicizing the issue and through education in our schools and community organizations.